Strawberry Vinegar

 Tips & Tricks to Nail the Recipe

 • Make sure you use a clean, ideally sterilized container to store the vinegar.
 Doing this will help prevent any possible bacterial growth.
+I always do this when I make my essentials like homemade gingerbread syrup or my chai infusion.

 • Also, remember to keep the lid on the jar at all times, keeping the surface of the vinegar from being exposed to air.
 Use a sealable jar or airtight canning jar lids for best results.